Athaodam/essays/README.md

 # Our Mission

-+ To understand how people living in Oddar Meanchey Province, Cambodia collection, prepare, and use foraged plants in their daily lives as food, medicine, and beyond.
++ To understand how people living in ==Oddar Meanchey Province, Cambodia== {Q629538} collect, prepare, and use foraged plants in their daily lives as food, medicine, and beyond.
 + To highlight local plant species and cultural practices around them
 + To highlight glimpses of the local traditional ecological knowledge of the vibrant communities living around the province